 While checking the mounting hardware is secure is easy, not so checking the alignment of the jacks.
 This is best done with the camper mounted on the truck on level ground.
 Extend the jacks till they nearly reach the ground.
 Measure the distance between the top of the jacks and then the bottom of the jacks.
 It should be the same, or very close.
 You may need to alter the bracket or fit a washer or two to the bolts where the jack is mounted.
 Remember a small adjustment at the top will make a large adjustment at the bottom.

-Wax mounting brackets and both inner and outer tubes of jack with automotive wax every 6 months.
+Clean mounting brackets and both inner and outer tubes of jack and wax the tubes with Carnauba wax every 6 months.
+You can only wax the outside of each steel tube.
+Cleaning the inside of the outer tube is near impossible.

 It is important to check for any corrosion on the inner tube.
 If it is evident, it must be removed.
 I have done this with fine grade wet and dry paper, being careful not remove any more of the galvanising than is already corroded and not to remove the height indicators from the jack.
 Once smooth it should be waxed and checked regularly.